piyalkarum/rCNV/README.md

 <https://piyalkarum.github.io/rCNV/> and navigate to “Get started” where
 all the functions and usage are explained with ample examples.***

+## NEWS
+rCNV is currently developing methods to detect multicopy regions from whole genome sequencing (WGS) data using maximum likelihood ratios.
+*For a sneak peek, go to the section 2.4 at <https://piyalkarum.github.io/rCNV/>*

 ## Installation

 -   CRAN link <https://cran.r-project.org/package=rCNV>